Introducing Cypress Accessibility

 • Noisy or repetitive reports lead to overlooking crucial issues.

-• Automating checks on the first render of a page and component misses important parts of user journeys, but teaching people to test every state and variation is hard and can impede testing efficiency
+• Automating checks on the first render of a page and component misses important parts of user journeys, and training people to test every state and variation is hard and can impede testing efficiency.

-• Current reporting setups involve a lot of time juggling spreadsheets and conducting manual checks.
+• Current reporting setups involve a lot of time juggling spreadsheets and conducting manual checks of things that could be automated.

 • Accessibility reports can become stale quickly, posing challenges in revalidating issues.